 Gum grafts describe a number of periodontal procedures in which gum tissue is grafted.
 The aim might be to cover exposed root surfaces or augment the band of keratinized tissue in the case of thin gums.
 The gum tissue can be taken from the roof of your mouth or from a donor.
-Another innovative technique is the Pinhole Gum Rejuvenation Technique or Pinhole Surgical Technique.
+Another innovative technique offered at DentisteALaval.com is the Pinhole Gum Rejuvenation Technique or Pinhole Surgical Technique.

-Reasons you might need a gum graft:
+Reasons why you may need a gum graft: